All about the "Fake Bake"

 If you opt for a spray, make sure you do it in your shower or bathtub.
 The best method for stand-alone bathtubs is filling the bottom up with a shallow amount of water, just enough to cover the bottoms of your feet and tops of your toes.
 This will act as a "barrier" cream and catch the excess solution from the spray for easier clean up.

 Be conscious when applying both sprays and foams, try to create a gradient on the hands where the fingers meet.
-People make the mistake of completely leaving their hands without color, but you need to blend it down for a more natural look!
-A line of demarcation is very obvious especially if you go very dark.
+People make the mistake of completely leaving their hands without color, but you need to blend it down for a more natural look.
+A line of demarcation can be obvious, especially if you go very dark.
 The easiest way to blend color to the hands and feet is with a foam tanner applied by a foam mitt.
+You can find these mitts at places like Sally’s Beauty, Ulta, Sephora etc…

 Tanning Series Blog Posts